Ochoko:All about Japanese Traditional sake cup

 4 recommended ochoko

 The time spent enjoying sake can be made even more special by paying attention to the shape, material, and design of the sake cup.
 Choosing the right ochoko according to your daily mood is also a part of the fun.
-Here are five sake cups recommended by our editors.
+Here are 4 sake cups recommended by our editors.

 Three-Color Glass Ochoko Set